dhuang99/Asset-PDF-Organization/README.md

 Bobby Smith Finance Sheet
 Juddy Brown This Can Be Literally Anything
 ```
 ### Executing the Script
-The easiest way to run the script would be executing it through PowerShell.
+The main script is the `PDF_Organizer.ps1` file.
+The easiest way to run the script (and all the other scripts) would be executing with PowerShell.
 You can do this by right clicking the script and choosing `Run with PowerShell`.
 However, you can alternatively create a new shortcut and use the following as the target:
 ```sh
 powershell.exe -noexit -ExecutionPolicy Bypass -File "Path To PDF_Organizer.ps1"
 ```
 You will have the option of saving a transcript when you start the script.
 While the script is running, it will let you know when a folder is created (yellow text) and when a PDF is succesfully moved to its appropriate folder (green text).
 If there is a duplicate, then it will ask whether you want to add another PDF with a number at the end.

+### Example
+You can run the `Generate Example.ps1` script to create dummy PDFs in the Source folder so that you can run the script and see it in action.
+The script will create folders and PDFs in the Destination folder.

 ## Road Map
 This script was created as a quick automation tool and a way for me to learn PowerShell.
 Thus, it will have a lot of places where it can improve.